hegdeadithyak/PeerPay/README.md

 3. Install the required dependencies with `npm install`.
 4. Start the development server with `npm start`.

+## To do

+- [ ] Add Backend for DashBoard such that after signup and signin user should be redirected to Dashboard along with his friend and past transactions.

 ## Usage

 Once the server is running, you can navigate to `http://localhost:5174` in your web browser to view the application.